tsamantanis/titanic-data-challenges/README.md

 </script>
 ```

-Here you added a function to handle the data after it is loaded, and called the function passing the json data to it.
+Here you added a function to handle the data after it is loaded and called the function passing the JSON data to it.

 ## Examining the data for relevant values